huajunge/k-sim/README.md

 ### 1. Setup

 - (1) puting the disk-sim.jar to the lib path of HBase.
-- (2) building this project to get disks.jar (k-sim-traj-1.0-SNAPSHOT-jar-with-dependencies.jar).
+- (2) building this project to get disks.jar (k-sim-traj-1.0-SNAPSHOT-jar-with-dependencies.jar), or using disks.jar in the Supplementary Material.zip.

 ### 2. Experiments